brucemack/WARS-Birdhouse/README.md

 Here is a summary of the physical layer packet format from the Semtech documentation:

 ![packet](images/lora-phy-packet.png)

+A much more detailed explanation of [the LoRa encoding can be found here](https://www.epfl.ch/labs/tcl/wp-content/uploads/2020/02/Reverse_Eng_Report.pdf).

 The payload above contains a 36-byte header followed by a variable length packet format.
 Particulars: